“Last Call”: Your Options Before the Pub Doors Close

 The requirements for Global Talent Visa, High Potential Talent Visa and Innovative Founder Visa are more stringent, and only applicants who fulfil point 1 or 3 of the above conditions can complete the conversion from student visa to these 3 types of visas.

+These are the highlights of this immigration rule update on the overseas student community.
 There is no restriction on international students to stay in the UK after graduation.
 If they cannot immediately convert from a student visa to a work or business visa, they can still obtain a two-year stay on a Graduate Visa and look for work opportunities in the UK.
+These measures are to prevent the misuse of student visas, work, or business visas, and to regulate the influx of immigrants to the UK.
+Additionally, they aim to enhance the overall quality of immigration.

-Students undertaking advanced academic education and research in the UK will still be able to enjoy the right to bring their dependants with them, and the threshold between student and work/business visas will go some way to improving the quality of professional or business immigration.
+Students undertaking advanced academic education and research in the UK will still be able to enjoy the right to bring their dependents with them, and the threshold between student and work/business visas will go some way to improving the quality of professional or business immigration.

 Under the current criteria, if you wish to save time by completing a seamless transition from a student visa to a work or business visa to achieve permanent residence, we recommend you start your immigration pathway planning as early as possible.